brightlayer-ui/themes/react-native/README.md

 # Usage

+> **NOTE:** Using the PX Blue React Native theme requires that you add the Open Sans font to your application.
+You can learn how to do this by reading the instructions for [Vanilla React Native](https://medium.com/react-native-training/react-native-custom-fonts-ccc9aacf9e5e) or [Expo](https://docs.expo.io/versions/latest/guides/using-custom-fonts/).
+This will be added automatically if you start your project with the [@pxblue/cli](https://www.npmjs.com/package/@pxblue/cli).

+> When using Expo, you will need to specify the name for each font weight you load using the format `OpenSans-<Weight>`, e.g., OpenSans-SemiBold.
+Refer to one of our React Native demos for reference.

 ### Light Theme

 To use the light theme in your application, simply wrap the app in a `Provider` and pass in your desired theme (`blue`).